telerik/xaml-docs/controls/radchartview/features/chartseriesprovider.md

 * __Style__: A property of type __Style__ that gets or sets the style that describes the appearance of the series that are to be created.
 If no __TypePath__ is specified, the TargetType property of the style object is used to generate the desired series.

 * __CollectionIndex__: A property of type __int__ that gets or sets the index within the Source collection of data (view models) for which the current descriptor should be used.
 This property is useful when, for example, a BarSeries needs to be generated for the first data entry and LineSeries for the rest of the entries.

+* __ChartDataSourceStyle__: A property of type __Style__ that gets or sets the style of the [ChartDataSource]({%slug radchartview-populating-with-data-chartdatasource%}) objects that are set as the ItemsSource of the created series.
+Through that style, you can set the properties of the ChartDataSource, which control the sampling logic.

 Type-specific properties: